-My least favorite part about doing my nails: the removal.
+My least favorite part about doing my nails: the removal and prep.
 I’ve never enjoyed it, but it is honestly THE most important part when it comes to a light cured polish application.
 If you aren’t familiar with how light cured polish is typically removed, it goes a little something like this.

 - Lightly buff the nail to rough the surface